-However if you'd like to walk across another bridge in Brooklyn, you can.
+However, if you'd like to walk across another bridge in Brooklyn, you can.
 There are three bridges you can walk across in Brooklyn.
-Of course none of these end in Staten Island.
-You can walk to Manhattan on these bridges.
+None of these will take you to Staten Island, but you can walk to Manhattan on these bridges.
 Or you can cycle across these bridges, since they all have access for both pedestrians and cyclists.

 On the Williamsburg Bridge, pedestrians have their own walkway.
-In Brooklyn, enter at Berry Street between South 5th and South 6th Streets.
-Cyclists enter a few blocks east, at Washington Plaza (Roebling and South 4th Streets).
+In Brooklyn, enter at Berry Street between South Fifth and South Sixth streets.
+Cyclists enter a few blocks east, at Washington Plaza (Roebling and South Fourth streets).
 Though you may be tempted to enter wherever it's most convenient, please don't.
 Cyclists travel fast and it's very dangerous for pedestrians.